meyssamh/Classroom_frontend/README.md

 To begin the project, start by running both the SQL Server and back-end module.
 Once you have completed the necessary setup, you can launch the project by executing the command `npm run dev` in the terminal.
 To obtain a build version, please run the command `npm run build`.
 The updated build version can be found in the *dist* folder.
 To run the build version, you can use the `npm run serve` command in your terminal.

-The UI file is placed in the `ui` folder.
+The UI file is placed in the `ui-ux` folder.
 To access it, you can use Figma.